hotosm/osm-fieldwork/docs/Home.md

 To install osm-fieldwork, you can use pip.
 Here are two options:

-- Directly from the main branch:
+1. Directly from the main branch:
   `pip install git+https://github.com/hotosm/osm-fieldwork.git`

+   -OR-

-- Latest on PyPi:
+2. Latest on PyPi:
   `pip install Osm-Fieldwork`

 ## Configure